code4lib-japan/code4lib-japan.github.io/_posts/2021-04-11-conference-call-for-proposal-en.md

 ---
 [日本語版はこちら](/2021/04/conference-call-for-proposal/)

+<strong style="color: red;">August 1, 2021: The results of the review of presentations have been notified to each applicants, and the accepted presentations have been published on [the program page](https://wiki.code4lib.jp/wiki/C4ljp2021/program) and the [presentation list page](https://wiki.code4lib.jp/wiki/C4ljp2021/global_session).</strong>

+<strong>July 26, 2021: The application for regular presentations has been closed.
+Thank you very much for a lot of applications.</strong>

-<strong style="color: red;">July 19, 2021: The deadline for regular presentation application is extended to July 26 (Monday).
+<strong>July 19, 2021: The deadline for regular presentation application is extended to July 26 (Monday).
 The application for global sessions and prefenferences has been closed.</strong>

 This year's Code4Lib JAPAN Conference will be held online over two days, Saturday, September 11 and Sunday, September 12, 2021, following last year's conference.
 We invite presentations on a variety of initiatives, including software applications in libraries, archives, and museums, and new ideas related to use of community-based library resources and technologies.